 One of the biggest difficulties with this sort of treatment is that it’s almost impossible to administer in real-time: Life happens quickly, and since many people living with ASD require more time to process and understand cues that seem second-nature to unaffected individuals, developing adaptive strategies has proven a major challenge for researchers and clinicians working on mitigating the effects of the disorder.

 Although still in a relatively early stage, augmented reality solutions seem poised to revolutionize many aspects of how ASD is treated, especially in children and adolescents.
 One such solution comes in the Empower Me suite of apps, developed by Cambridge, MA startup Brain Power.
-Empower Me was designed and built with Google Glass, the wearable heads up display computer best known to the general public as a gigantic commercial flop.
-Repurposed as a medical device, though, it offers huge advantages for developing apps that aim to, “facilitate life skills such as language, emotional understanding, eye contact, control of behaviors, conversation skills, meltdown prevention, social connection, self-confidence, perspective-taking, and more.”
+Empower Me was designed and built with Google Glass, the wearable augmented reality glasses best known to the general public as a gigantic commercial flop.
+Repurposed as a medical device, though, it offers huge advantages for developing apps that with real world applications such as “facilitat[ing] life skills such as language, emotional understanding, eye contact, control of behaviors, conversation skills, meltdown prevention, social connection, self-confidence, perspective-taking, and more.”

 Empower Me wrapped an enormously successful Indiegogo campaign in January, but it grew out of relatively small beginnings at Harvard and MIT.
 Founder of its parent company Brain Power, Dr. Ned Sahin, has spoken at length about his intentional choice of Glass as the platform and the general approach to how the system works: “Our applications are gamified and engaging, and run on smart glasses.
 Unlike with a tablet or phone, the person is looking up, and our software encourages social interaction with other people.”